Chartered Institutions | The Honored Students | The Next Step Is Easy

 Becoming a chartered institutional member of Pinnacle could not be much easier.
 Simply complete a brief "Application for Charter" and send it to Pinnacle Homor Society, 694 Winterberry Trail, DeLand, FL 32724.
 Pinnacle will promptly send you an "Institutional Charter."

 Then, as the next semester opens, you will receive in the mail a brief letter reminding you of the simple selection process, a Personal Data Sheet which you can copy for applicants to complete, and a List of Honorees upon which the names of students selected for membership can be placed.
 That's it!
 You can choose to honor students once each year or once each semester, your choice.

-There is, of course, no cost to chartered institutions, and the cost to students selected for membership is a one-time fee of twenty dollars ($20), a fee which has never been increased!
-If a student cannot afford the $20 one-time fee, just let us know and the fee will be waived.
+There is, of course, no cost to chartered institutions, and the cost to students selected for membership is a one-time fee of thirty dollars ($30).
+If a student cannot afford the $30 one-time fee, just let us know and the fee will be waived.

 And remember, Pinnacle promises never to try to sell your students biographical volumes or anything else, nor will Pinnacle sell your members' names to list brokers as all-too-many organizations do.
 Our goal is simple: to recognize worthy students.
 Period.